Food and pack weight

 A common signal to watch

-If your plan looks surprisingly hard on early days, heavy starting pack and food weight may be part of the reason.
+If early days look unexpectedly hard, heavy starting pack and food weight may be part of the reason.

 Still need help?
 Send a Little Note to Backpacking Light Send a Little Note to Backpacking Light